• Skip to main content

 Instructions

-• Store turkey gravy in an airtight container up to 5 days in the refrigerator and up to 90 days in the freezer (or longer if vacuum sealed).
+To store, let it cool completely and refrigerate in an airtight container for up to 5 days or up to 90 days in the freezer.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️